 Not to mention the problems of starting and running a business.
 Starting a company can be all-consuming and isolating.
 Startups can grow rapidly, and founders aren’t always ready for the highs and lows and the massive workload involved.

 “If there is any one secret of success, it lies in the ability to get the other person’s point of view and see things from that person’s angle as well as from your own.” – Henry Ford

 Some people who would shun a “therapist” would gladly schedule regular visits with a “coach.”
 Coaching seems to be easier to accept, even if it sometimes functions the same.

 While it’s great that coaching might make more people willing to try therapy, it’s too general a category.
 There aren’t the same regulations for coaching or “coach confidentiality” as there are for therapy.

 Transparency is key.
 Coach’s need to be upfront about their training and experience.

 A business or executive coach probably shouldn’t treat addiction, diagnose mental health disorders, or work with clients on resolving trauma or abuse.
 Those are issues that are probably better dealt with under the authority and legality of an actual therapist.

-Additionally, a business coach without psychological training can still help with some issues in a certain light.
-They can be a great sounding board.
-For example, it would probably be helpful for a coach to know if a client is going through a divorce.
-Knowing that, a coach can help guide their clients on strategies for how to remain productive at work while experiencing those issues.
+On the other hand, a business coach can still be a sounding board.
+It would probably be helpful for a coach to know if a client is going through a divorce, for instance.
+Knowing that a coach can help guide their clients on strategies for how to remain productive at work while experiencing those issues.

 Coaching “The Whole Person”